 NOTE 1: The re-authentication of the UE might imply that the current A-KID at the AAnF is not identical to the original A-KID by which the AF previously requested the AKMA key.
 Therefore, the AAnF retrieves and uses the original A-KID in this message to the AF.

-6. The AF shall send the response and based on the notification and internal policy, the AF may stop the UE AKMA service, may stop the encryption.
+6. The AF shall send the response and based on the notification and internal policy, the AF may stop the UE AKMA service, or may stop the encryption.

 NOTE 2: By stopping the encryption (e.g., TLS 1.2 NULL cypher negotiation), LI interception could work in the VPLMN.